Larinozavr/Lecture_3/TryThroughLecture.md

-I create new reposite and try to push it
+I create new reposite and try to push to it